 TCM Nutrition: foods have unique healing properties and nowhere is this understood better than in China, where it is an integral part of the culture.
 TCM practitioners will advise which foods are best for your condition and foods you should avoid.

 Moxibustion: involves the burning of a stick of Mugwort (Ai Ye) as a source of heat over specific parts of the body.
 This ancient technique has been used for centuries and often combined with acupuncture in clinical practice.
 When heat is applied to points on the body it helps invigorate the circulation of qi and expels cold.
 It can be successfully used to treat abdominal pain, painful joints, period pain, turn breech babies and diarrhoea.

 Cupping: An ancient TCM healing technique using glass or bamboo suction cups to release blockages and improve circulation in specific areas of the body (i.e. neck, shoulders, upper and lower back, and thighs).
 The cups are either stationary or used as a moving suction-cup massage, this stimulates the movement of stagnant qi and blood to the surface, allowing for the flow of new, healthy qi and blood to the desired area.
 Cupping is recommended where there is body stiffness, muscular pain or where increased circulation is desired.

 Articles and further information

 As a Traditional Chinese Medicine (TCM) practitioner, people often ask me whether TCM is safe during pregnancy.
 When TCM is administered by a qualified practitioner, it is not “only” safe...

-I wrote about how Traditional Chinese Medicine (TCM) can help relieve morning sickness the last time.
+I wrote about how Traditional Chinese Medicine (TCM) can help relieve morning sickness.
 This time I would like to talk about turning breech babies and preparing for labour.
-“Lisa”...
+“Lisa” was a...

 Hormones are chemical messengers that influence the way our cells and organs function.
 There are many different types of hormones in the body and although each has a different function,...